 The number of public and private electric vehicle chargers in the US.
 Credit: Department of Energy

-Public charging rates are typically higher than residential ones—sometimes even two or three times more expensive.
-It can also be difficult to estimate costs because the prices at different stations vary.
-You must also consider which type of charger that you need.
-Level 2 chargers are less expensive to use, but they can take hours to fully charge.
-Meanwhile, Level 3 chargers only take minutes but are more spendy.
+Public charging rates are typically higher than residential ones — sometimes two or three times more expensive.
+It’s difficult to estimate costs because the prices at stations vary.
+You must also consider which type of charger you need.
+Level 2 chargers are less expensive to use, but can take hours to fully charge.
+Meanwhile, Level 3 chargers can take less than an hour but are more expensive.

 Another, non-monetary perk of charging at home is the convenience.
 Recharging your EV overnight while you sleep takes a task off your to-do list.
-And for anyone that’s ever fueled up in freezing, rainy weather, you know it’s hard to put a monetary value on such a perk.
+And for anyone that’s ever fueled up in freezing or rainy weather, you can appreciate the value of such a convenience.

 Using the national gas average provided by AAA, we can find out the average price of gas in the United States.
-As of September 16, 2024, AAA reports that the national gas average is $3.208 per gallon, which should take you 24 miles, if you get the gas mileage of the average American car.
-If you’re driving the same 1,207 miles per month as you would in your EV from the above example, you’ll pay about $160 a month in gas.
-(At 24 miles per gallon, you’d need about 50 gallons of fuel in a month.
-At $3.208, that’s about $160.)
+As of March 4, 2025, AAA reports the national gas average is $3.099 per gallon, which should take you 24 miles, if you get the gas mileage of the average American car.
+If you’re driving the same 1,123 miles per month as you would in your EV from the above example, you’ll pay about $146 a month in gas.
+(At 24 miles per gallon, you’d need about 47 gallons of fuel in a month.
+At $3.099, that’s about $146.)

 The price of gas in the US over time.
 Credit: Department of Energy